KirillKryukov/naf/README.md

 For a staged install, add "DESTDIR=DIR".
 E.g., `make DESTDIR=/tmp/stage install`

-On Windows it can be installed using [cygwin](https://www.cygwin.com/), and should be also possible with [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+On Windows it can be installed using [Cygwin](https://www.cygwin.com/), and should be also possible with [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-In case if your system has no static zstd library (such as cygwin currently), try adding `LDFLAGS=-lzstd` to the make command.
+In Cygwin by default there's no static zstd library, so you have to add `LDFLAGS=-lzstd`.
+Also drop `sudo`.
+So the command series becomes: `cd naf && make LDFLAGS=-lzstd && make install`

+On Mac OS the default install of zstd offers no static library, so you have to add `LDFLAGS=-lzstd` to the make command: `cd naf && make LDFLAGS=-lzstd && sudo make install`.

 ## Compressing